Reports to: COO

 - Develops and implement ongoing training for staff and volunteers to promote cultural understanding and competency and a climate of equity and inclusion.
 Ensure all employees complete cultural competency training on an annual basis at a minimum.

-- Collaborate with the HR Director and Volunteer Coordinator to develop initiatives to recruit and retain staff and volunteers from underserved and new communities, create a culture of care and connectedness for people from all different backgrounds, as well as to address barriers to potential staff and volunteers from diverse communities.
+- Collaborate with the HR Director and Volunteer Coordinator to develop initiatives to recruit and retain staff and volunteers from underserved and new communities, create a culture of care and connectedness for people from all different backgrounds, as well as to address barriers to creating an equitable and inclusive work environment for potential staff and volunteers from diverse communities.

 - Promotes Lines for Life’s commitment to diversity and a climate of equity and inclusion through interaction with the Board of Directors, employees, volunteers, and community leaders from all ethno-cultural groups.